yusong17/yusonglab.github.io/pages/join.md

 header:
    image_fullwidth: header_unsplash_leaf.jpg
 ---
+### <center>We are looking for talented and motivated postdoctoral scholars, Ph.D. students, undergraduate students, research assistants to join us!
+Please contact Dr. Yu Songby **[EMAIL](mailto:yusong@cityu.edu.hk)** if you are interested.</center>

 ### Postdoctoral Scholar (1-2 positions for Fall 2024)

-**Requirements:**

-- Younger than 35, received the Ph.D. degree within 3 years
-- Ph.D. degree in electrical engineering, biomedical engineering, materials science and engineering, chemical engineering, mechanical engineering, or other related fields
-- Strong publication record
-- We prefer applicants with the expertise in **biosensors,** **embedded system, machine learning,** and **finite element analysis**

-**Benefits:**

-- Pre-tax yearly income >**400,000 RMB** for applicants with Boya Postdoctoral Fellowship
-- Registered permanent residence in Beijing
-- Opportunities to apply grants from the National Natural Science Foundation and other funding agencies
-- Opportunities to promote to senior research positions at Peking University
-- Children of postdocs can attend the kindergarten and primary school affiliated to Peking University

-**Principal Responsibilities:**

-- Lead projects related to wearable and/or implantable devices
-- Publish research work in reputable journals
-- Present research work in domestic and international conferences
-- Provide technical support and mentorship to graduate and undergraduate students

-Postdoc applicants should normally obtain Ph.D. degree soon or no longer than 3 years in related fields and have strong research experience and acknowledged outcomes.
+Postdoc applicants should normally obtain Ph.D. degree soon or no longer than 3 years in related fields (younger than 35) and have strong research experience and acknowledged outcomes.
 The candidate could collaborate with the PI to develop research, conduct experiments and manage the lab with good capability in communication, responsibility, and English oral/writing.
 The funded candidate could apply the funding from different sources and a competitive salary will be offered.

 ### Ph.D.
 Student (2-3 positions for Spring/Fall 2025 enrollment)